 What is an Aortic Dissection?

-How Do FLQ Antibiotics Cause Aneurysms?
+How Do FQ Antibiotics Cause Aneurysms?

 Fluoroquinolone antibiotics cause collagen degradation, compromising the integrity of the aortic valve and making them more susceptible to rupture and breakage.
 People with existing collagen disorders, such as Ehler Danlos Syndrome (EDS), or Marfa Syndrome, are at an increased risk of experiencing catastrophic collagen degradation.

-What Will it Cost to File a Lawsuit for Injuries from Antibiotics?
+What Will It Cost to File a Lawsuit for Injuries from Antibiotics?

 Our law firm offers a free initial review of your potential fluoroquinolone case.
 We represent clients on a contingency fee basis, meaning that we are paid a percentage of the final result of your case when (and if) we achieve a successful result for you.
 We cover all of the costs associated with your cases, such as filing fees or fees to obtain medical records.
 Once your case is completed, we receive reimbursement for these costs from the result.